gterren/kernel_intra-hour_solar_forecasting/README.md

 * Independet Regressors.
 An independet model for each forecasting horizon.

 * Regressors Chain.
-Similar to the architecture of recursive networks, the regression chain concatenates the output of previous models as covariates in the next one.
+Similar to the architecture of recursive networks, the regression chain concatenates the output of previous models with the covariates in the next one.

 * Multi-Task Regressor.
 A single model for all forecasting horizon.